dotkt/option-pricing-visualisation/README.md

 # Option Pricing Visualisation

-A tool for visually understanding option pricing and how the greeks change based on input changes.
+A basic tool for visually understanding option pricing and how the greeks change based on input changes.

 **NOTE:** This tool deals only with European styled options.
 It does not factor in dividends and other external factors.
+The tool is for learning purposes only.
+It does not guarantee any sort of accurate output.

 ## Available Scripts